 The frequency response is 32–120 Hz, great for bass, and on top of this, the variable low-pass filter means you can adjust the crossover.

-What we liked: Obviously, the wireless technology is the main benefit of this model.
+What makes it stand out?
+Obviously, the wireless technology is the main benefit of this model.
 No more worrying about where you are putting your wires, and the 2.4GHz Wireless Hi-Fi Pre-Paired Transmitter is reliable and connects with most devices with relative ease.

 Size does matter.
 There is no reason that you cannot have a powerful subwoofer even if space is at a premium, and the Yamaha YST-FSW150 YST II Down-Firing Active Subwoofer is one of the best for those worried about the dimensions.
 It’s just 5.9 inches high, which is great for an apartment or small space.